Connectivity and equilibrium in random games: Introduction

-When condition \eqref{eq: equilibrium constraint} is satisfied, we say that the strategy $\sigma_v$ is a {\em best response to $\sigma_{\N(v)}$}.
-The concept of a pure strategy Nash equilibrium is more compelling, decision theoretically, than the concept of a mixed strategy equilibrium and it is therefore interesting to study how the number of PNE depends on the interaction structure of a game.
+The concept of the pure strategy Nash equilibrium is more compelling, decision theoretically, than the concept of the mixed strategy Nash equilibrium, its counterpart that allows players to choose distributions over their strategy sets.
+This is because it is not always meaningful in applications to assume that the players of a game may adopt randomized strategies.
+Unfortunately, unlike mixed Nash equilibria, PNE do not always exist.
+It is then an important problem to study how the existence of PNE depends on the properties of the game.

+The focus of this paper is to understand how the connectivity of the underlying graph affects the existence of a PNE.
+We obtain two kinds of results.
+The first concerns the existence of a PNE in an ensemble of random graphical games defined on a random, $G(n,p)$, graph.
+We obtain a characterization of the probability that a PNE exists as a function of the density of the graph.
+The second set of results concerns random graphical games on deterministic graphs.
+Here, we obtain conditions on the structure of the graph under which a PNE does not exist with high probability, suggesting also an efficient algorithm for finding witnesses of the nonexistence of a PNE.
+We also give complementary conditions on the structure of the graph under which a PNE exists with constant probability.
+Our results are described in detail in Section~\ref{sec: main results}.